How to get there

-We made sure to be at the pick up location, which is right next to the Koutoubia Mosque’s car park with plenty of time.
+We made sure to be at the pick up location for the Anima Gardens, which is right next to the Koutoubia Mosque’s car park with plenty of time.
 Just as well, as we discovered, despite booking seats online for the free shuttle bus, there were already plenty of people waiting.
 Once the bus arrived we realised that we would not all be able to board.
 We were lucky and got seats, others were less fortunate and had to wait for another driver to come back and collect them.
 I am sure that this problem will eventually be sorted as the Anima Garden has only been opened for a few months and they have not quite worked out how many people are likely to visit each day.
 It was also still holidays everywhere and there were more tourists around than at other times of the year.

 The bus took us past the Medina’s walls, through the outskirts of Marrakech.
 We could see school children having a break outside their school, locals going about their daily jobs and lots of big hotel complexes.
 The closer we got to Anima Garden the less populated and bare the landscape was.
 The Atlas Mountains topped with snow appeared larger and more impressive with every kilometre passed.
 At some point we turned off the main road, down a dirt track, through pine trees and scrubland.
 Shortly afterwards we could see the entrance gate to the Anima (means soul) Garden by Andre Heller, also named Le Retour Du Paradis (Return to Paradise).

 You might not have come across Andre Heller before, but he is a well-known personality in German speaking countries.
 He was born in Austria and has many talents, including being an author, singer, songwriter, actor and artist.
 We could see his creativity and interest in art throughout our visit in the Anima Garden.
 The garden was once a large empty desert plot, before he and his partner took it on to make it their dream garden in 2006.
-The story of the garden is shown in pictures near the entrance.
+The story of the Anima garden is shown in pictures near the entrance.

 We could not believe our eyes that this lush, green paradise was created in such a short period of time.
 We almost thought we saw a fata morgana.
-My friend had told me to just immerse our selves into the garden and drift along its paths.
+My friend had told me to just immerse our selves into the Anima Garden and drift along its paths.
 There was no pre-planned route and we took my friends advice and turned which ever way we fancied.
 We passed artworks by unknown artists, whose pieces of art suggested that they are from the African continent or have been influenced by it.
 Some of the artworks were very recognisably from famous artists, and it was really incredible to see them outside in such beautiful surroundings.

 We saw a sculpture by Keith Haring, one of the original twelve thinkers by Rodin and one of Jerome’s favourite’s which I called “The Eyes” by American pop-art artist Andy Warhol.
 I could imagine children would love to run along the paths to discover what lies around the next corner or plant.
 There were so many little things to spot and discover, most of it colourful and appealing, even to children’s eyes.